4d/docs/website/translated_docs/de/Project/overview.md

 title: Überblick
 ---

-A 4D project contains all of the source code of a 4D application, whatever its deployement type (web, mobile, or desktop), from the database structure to the user interface, including code, forms, menus, user settings, or any required resources.
+A 4D project contains all of the source code of a 4D application, whatever its deployment type (web, mobile, or desktop), from the database structure to the user interface, including code, forms, menus, user settings, or any required resources.
 A 4D project is primarily made of text-based files.

 ## Project files